 At the 3rd annual conference held in Charlotte, NC on Oct.
 4-6, 2013, CSA formed a board to elect officers and form committees to: draft by-laws, present suggestions on how the various groups in NC and SC might work together, and to begin planning the next conference.

 In order to better facilitate the objectives of CSA, we decided a new website was in order.
 The new website was completed in March 2014.

 The 2014 Conference was also held in Charlotte.
 In 2015, it was held in Myrtle Beach.
-In order to encourage as many as possible to attend the 2016 Reason Rally in Washington, DC, the conference has been put on hold until 2017 where it will likely be held in Charleston, SC.
+In order to encourage as many as possible to attend the 2016 Reason Rally in Washington, DC, the conference was put on hold.

 More information about previous conferences can be found HERE.